It's the perfect camera for the young talented photographer, as well as the photographer who looks for that familiar feeling of a "real" camera.

 The Leica DC Vario-Summicron ASPH f/2.0-2.4 lens

 Looking at the picture of the 1974-edition of the M4 and the Digilux 2 next to each other, notice the nice big clear glass on the Digilux 2 (the glass on the M4 is also nice, yes).
 The Leica DC Vario-Summicron ASPH lens is actually a 7-22.5 mm lens, equivalent to a 28-90mm lens in 35mm terms.

 In wishing for a new and updated Digilux 2 - and we're a few people who want that - forget then a FF sensor.
 Because it wouldn't be the same camera at all.
 In fact, why does everybody lust for full frame (FF) sensors and medium format (MF) sensors when everything in this world - mobile phones, computers, mp3-players to name a few - is becoming smaller and smaller.
-Sony build the WalkMan cassette players on compactness and I think they had for many years the philosophy that everything they made simply had to be the most compact.
-So one of the small unnoticed miracles of the Digilux 2 is actaully that it does great pictures with a very little sensor.
-So why try to get a larger sensor.
+Sony built the WalkMan cassette players on compactness, and I think they had for many years the philosophy that everything they made simply had to be the most compact.
+So one of the small unnoticed miracles of the Digilux 2 is actually that it does great pictures with a very small sensor.
+So why try to get a larger sensor?
 Why not try to make more pixels and better image quality in small sensors?

-(On next page (page 2) there's a picture showing the sensors size relative to the lens).
+(On next page there's a picture showing the sensors size relative to the lens).